How to Install and Configure Samba Server in Linux

 Procedure

-5. Open the ports required for a Samba client in the local firewall:
+- Open the ports required for a Samba client in the local firewall: [root@idm_client]# firewall-cmd --permanent --add-service=samba-client[root@idm_client]#firewall-cmd --reload

-6. Enable and start the smb and winbind services:
+- Enable and start the smbandwinbindservices:[root@idm_client]# systemctl enable --now smb winbind

 Verification steps